Frequently Asked Questions

 First, it’s important to understand the difference between a food intolerance and a food sensitivity, as the terms are often used interchangeably when they are actually quite different.

-When using a food sensitivty test in practice I prefer to use a test that measures IgG antibodies alongside a marker (complement C3d) which helps identify if a food has triggered an inflammatory response.
+When using a food sensitivty test in practice I prefer to use a test that measures IgG antibody subclasses alongside a marker (complement C3d) which helps identify if a food has triggered an inflammatory response.

-Food sensitivity testing is most valuable when used alongside a comprehensive stool test.
+Food sensitivity testing is often more valuable when used alongside a comprehensive stool test.

 The long-term goal of nutritional therapy is to obtain as many nutrients as possible from a well-balanced, varied diet.

-However, supplements may sometimes be recommended as additional support, particularly in the short term.
-This is often used to help correct deficiencies and provide symptom relief while dietary and lifestyle changes are being implemented.
+However, supplements may sometimes be recommended as additional support, particularly in the short-term.
+Supplements may be recommended to help correct sub-optimal nutrition levels and provide symptom relief while dietary and lifestyle changes are being implemented.

 In many cases, supplementation is temporary, and requirements may reduce as underlying imbalances are addressed and diet quality improves.